ALLEN Coaching

 Answer:

 Decomposers are microorganisms which decompose the dead bodies of plants and animals.
-They not only just clean the environment by decomposing the dead bodies but meanwhile also give back the nutrients to the soil thus maintaining the nutrition of the soil.
+They not only clean the environment by decomposing the dead bodies, but also give back the nutrients to the soil, thus maintaining the nutrition of the soil.

 Answer: